 Most quinoa manufacturers rinse the quinoa before they package it, but if your quinoa is tasting bitter, they either didn't do a very good job of it or for some reason, it wasn't done at all.
 Either way, a quick rinse is all it takes to ensure your quinoa won't taste bitter.

 Note too that in recent years, new strains of quinoa containing lower amounts of saponin are being developed through selective breeding, given the grain's popularity.
 Which means bitter quinoa may one day be a thing of the past.
-Until then, use this simple tip to avoid any bitterness in your quinoa and enjoy the health and nutritional benefits of this food.
+Until then, use this simple tip to avoid any bitterness in your quinoa and enjoy this wonderful food.